Contra Costa County Accident Attorneys

 If an owner has a defective vehicle, they can be compensated in one of two ways.
 First, the owner can choose to have the manufacturer replace or repair the car, or the owner can request a refund from the manufacturer.
 It is not just vehicles that are subject to pay compensation.
 Any manufacturer of a defective product is strictly liable for damage caused by the product.

-What if I Have a Car Accident Because the Roads Are Dangerous?
+What If I Have A Car Accident Because The Roads Are Dangerous?

-- Poor visibility because of overhanging vegetation
+- Poor visibility because of overhanging vegetation.

-- Lack of warning signs
+- Lack of warning signs.

-- Lack of guard rails
+- Lack of guardrails.

-- Failure to warn drivers about crosswalks
+- Failure to warn drivers about crosswalks.

-- Short entrance and exit ramps that make merging difficult
+- Short entrance and exit ramps that make merging difficult.

-- Improper banking of roads
+- Improper banking of roads.

-- Lack of reflective markings that can be seen after dark
+- Lack of reflective markings.

-- Inadequate shoulder
+- Inadequate shoulder.

 You have recourse if you are hurt after having an accident on a dangerous road.
-You sue for the damages depending on whether you were injured on a private road or a public road.
-If you are hurt on a public road, you must file a claim with the appropriate government agency within six months of your injury.
-The government agency accepts your claim; then, you must sue within two years of the acceptance.
+If you are injured on a public road, you must file a claim with the appropriate government agency within six months of your injury.
 If you are hurt on a private road, you must file a lawsuit against the private entity within two years of having the accident.

 When it comes to suing government entities, lawsuits can get complicated.
-That is why you need to ensure that you have the best legal team to help you navigate these muddy waters.
-We have decades of experience assisting clients and advocating for our clients against prominent defendants and government agencies.
-Call our Contra Costa accident attorneys today if you have been injured due to a dangerous road.
+It can be helpful to have qualified legal representation to navigate these complex matters.
+We have the experience assisting clients and advocating for their rights against prominent defendants and government agencies.
+Call our Contra Costa accident attorneys if you have been injured due to a dangerous road.

-What Types of Compensation Can I Expect?
+What Types Of Compensation Can I Expect?

 When you are injured in an accident, your injuries can take many forms.
 And just like your injuries can be in many different forms, the damages can also be various.
 Damages typically take one of two primary forms.
 Injuries are either economic or non-economic.